ganadurai/single-node-apigee-hybrid-install/README.md

     ```

-1. Checkout the instructions at the end of the installation output.
+1. Review the instructions at the end of the installation output.

-1. SSH into the created VM to complete the Hybrid installation, [follow the steps starting here.](#install-and-validation)
+1. SSH into the created VM

+1. To complete the Hybrid installation, [follow the steps starting here.](#install-and-validation)

 ## Standalone VM Hybrid Install